PROGRAM AT A GLANCE

 Effective April 1, 2021, ATRA will require new applicants for professional membership to have a degree in therapeutic recreation or recreation/leisure studies.

 Many students choose the Therapeutic Recreation diploma with a goal to complete a degree.
-See the Future Opportunities section of this program for information about degree programs and transferability.
+See Future Opportunities for information about degree programs and transferability.

 Students are more likely to be successful in this program if they: